matjonathan/cmpn202-os-journal--MAT23593441-/week2.md

 ### 5.1 Environment Description

+The system is deployed in an isolated VirtualBox environment with the following characteristics:

-- Server reachable only from workstation via host-only network.
+- The server is reachable only from the workstation via a host-only network.
-- NAT provides Internet for package updates but not inbound Internet connections.
+- NAT networking is used solely to provide outbound Internet access for package updates and does not permit inbound Internet connections.
-- Single student administrator (me) with sudo access.
+- There is a single student administrator account with `sudo` privileges.

-### 5.2 Threats & Mitigations

-**Threat 1: [e.g. Brute-force SSH Attack]**

-- Scenario: [An attacker guesses passwords over SSH.]
-- Impact: [Full server compromise if successful.]
-- Likelihood in this environment: [Low/Medium/High]
-- Planned mitigations:
-  - Key-based authentication.
-  - Disable password logins.
-  - Firewall restricting SSH to one IP.
-  - Fail2ban monitoring SSH login attempts.

-**Threat 2: [e.g. Misconfigured Firewall]**

-- Scenario: [Accidentally opening unnecessary ports to the host-only network.]
-- Impact: [Unnecessary attack surface, increased risk.]
-- Mitigations:
-  - Default deny policy.
-  - Documented rule set.
-  - Regular checks (`sudo ufw status` or equivalent).

-**Threat 3: [e.g. Privilege Escalation]**

-- Scenario: [A user misuses sudo or exploits misconfigured sudo rules.]
-- Impact: [Root-level compromise from a user account.]
-- Mitigations:
-  - Minimal sudo privileges.
-  - Careful editing of `/etc/sudoers`.
-  - Use of strong passwords and key-based auth.

-(Optional: add more threats like weak logging, software vulnerabilities, etc.)
+- All system administration is performed remotely over SSH.

+This controlled environment significantly reduces external attack vectors but still requires strong internal security controls.

 ---

+### 5.2 Threats and Mitigations

+#### Threat 1: Brute-Force SSH Attack

+**Scenario:**
+An attacker attempts to gain access by repeatedly guessing SSH login credentials.

+**Impact:**
+Successful compromise could result in full administrative access to the server.

+**Likelihood in this environment:**
+Low, due to the isolated host-only network and restricted SSH access, but still possible through misconfiguration or internal threats.

+**Planned mitigations:**
+- Enforce SSH key-based authentication.
+- Disable password-based SSH logins.
+- Disable root login over SSH.
+- Restrict SSH access to a single trusted workstation IP using the firewall.
+- Implement `fail2ban` to monitor and block repeated failed login attempts.

+---

+#### Threat 2: Misconfigured Firewall Rules

+**Scenario:**
+Firewall rules are incorrectly configured, unintentionally exposing unnecessary ports or services on the host-only network.

+**Impact:**
+Increased attack surface and potential unauthorised access to services.

+**Likelihood in this environment:**
+Medium, as firewall misconfiguration is a common administrative error.

+**Planned mitigations:**
+- Apply a default deny policy for all incoming traffic.
+- Explicitly allow only required services (SSH).
+- Maintain a documented firewall ruleset.
+- Regularly verify firewall status using commands such as `sudo ufw status`.

+---

+#### Threat 3: Privilege Escalation

+**Scenario:**
+A user account misuses sudo privileges or exploits incorrectly configured sudo rules to gain root-level access.

+**Impact:**
+Complete system compromise and loss of system integrity.

+**Likelihood in this environment:**
+Low, as only one administrative user exists, but still possible due to configuration errors.

+**Planned mitigations:**
+- Follow the principle of least privilege for sudo access.
+- Carefully configure and audit `/etc/sudoers`.
+- Enforce strong authentication using SSH keys.
+- Avoid unnecessary elevation of privileges during routine administration.

+---

+#### Threat 4: Unpatched Software Vulnerabilities

+**Scenario:**
+Outdated packages contain known vulnerabilities that can be exploited.

+**Impact:**
+Potential remote code execution, data compromise, or service disruption.

+**Likelihood in this environment:**
+Medium, as vulnerabilities regularly emerge in system packages.

+**Planned mitigations:**
+- Enable automatic security updates using `unattended-upgrades`.
+- Regularly review installed packages and update as required.
+- Conduct periodic security audits in later phases.

+---

+This threat model informs the security configuration decisions implemented in later weeks and ensures that security controls are proportionate to the identified risks.

+---

 ## 6. Mapping to Coursework Phases

-Explain how this week’s planning supports later phases:

-- Links to **Week 4–5**:
-  - SSH, firewall, MAC, fail2ban, and automatic updates will be implemented and documented there.
-- Links to **Week 6**:
-  - Performance testing plan here will guide the tests and metrics I run later.
-- Links to **Week 7**:
-  - Threat model informs what I check during the security audit (Lynis, nmap, etc.).
+This week focused on planning and design, which directly supports the implementation and evaluation phases later in the coursework.

+**Links to Weeks 4–5 (Security Implementation):**
+The SSH hardening plan, firewall strategy, mandatory access control decisions, fail2ban configuration, and automatic update strategy defined in this week will be implemented and documented during Weeks 4 and 5.
+Having these controls planned in advance reduces configuration errors and ensures consistent security implementation.

+**Links to Week 6 (Performance Evaluation):**
+The performance testing strategy developed this week defines the metrics, tools, and testing methodology that will be used during performance evaluation.
+This ensures that baseline and load testing in Week 6 are structured, repeatable, and comparable.

+**Links to Week 7 (Security Audit):**
+The threat model created in this week informs the security audit conducted in Week 7.
+Identified threats directly guide what is examined using tools such as Lynis and nmap, as well as which logs and configurations are prioritised during the audit process.

 ---

-## 7. Problems Encountered & Solutions
+## 7. Problems Encountered and Solutions

-- **Problem:** [e.g. Not sure which metric tools are appropriate]
-  - What confused me: [e.g. Too many options, conflicting advice online]
-  - How I resolved it: [e.g. Chose simple, standard tools installed by default, tried them briefly]
+**Problem:**
+Uncertainty around which performance monitoring tools and metrics were most appropriate for a headless Linux server.

+**What confused me:**
+There are many available monitoring tools, and online guidance often recommends advanced or overlapping utilities, making it difficult to identify which tools were suitable for this coursework and environment.

+**How I resolved it:**
+I focused on selecting widely used, lightweight command-line tools that are commonly available on Ubuntu Server by default.
+I reviewed official documentation and briefly tested tools such as `top`, `free`, and `iostat` to understand their outputs before finalising the monitoring plan.

 ---

 ## 8. Reflection (Week 2)

-- How threat modelling changed my initial Week 1 design:
-- What I learned about planning security and performance **before** configuring:
-- How this week’s work will make Weeks 4–7 faster and more structured:
-- Any changes I would already make to my original plan after thinking about threats:
+Developing a threat model significantly changed my initial Week 1 system design by highlighting that security planning must precede configuration rather than being applied retrospectively.
+Identifying realistic threats clarified why controls such as firewall restrictions, SSH hardening, and mandatory access control are essential even in an isolated VirtualBox environment.

+This week reinforced the importance of planning both security and performance testing before implementing system changes.
+Defining metrics, tools, and methodologies in advance reduces ambiguity and ensures that later testing produces meaningful and comparable results.

+The structured planning completed this week will make Weeks 4–7 more efficient by providing clear implementation targets and evaluation criteria.
+After considering the identified threats, I would already refine my original plan by enforcing stricter SSH controls and prioritising automated security updates earlier in the system lifecycle.